Five ways to fix the 'no persistence.xml file found' error in Eclipse

 No persistence.xml file found fix

-The hardest part about learning Hibernate and JPA 3 is getting your first project up and running.
+The hardest part about learning Hibernate and JPA 3 is how to get your first project up and running.

-For those who encounter the dreaded ‘no persistence.xml file found’ error when running your first Hibernate and JPA project in Eclipse or IntelliJ, here are the five most common solutions:
+Some will encounter the dreaded no persistence.xml file found error when running their first Hibernate and JPA project in Eclipse or IntelliJ.
+Here are the five most common reasons for that, and by implication how to fix them:

 Double-check your spelling of persistence.xml

-If the persistence.xml file is spelled incorrectly, has the wrong file extension, or is cased incorrectly, the ‘no persistence.xml file found’ error will appear.
+If the persistence.xml file is spelled incorrectly, has the wrong file extension, or is cased incorrectly, the no persistence.xml file found error appears.

-The name, extension and casing of the persistence.xml file is non-negotiable.
+The name, extension and casing of the persistence.xml file are non-negotiable.
 Make sure it’s spelled and cased correctly.

 Check the folder location